 - Are on-page images optimized for keywords and usability using alt text and filenames?

-3. Off-Page SEO Audit
+3. Assess Your Current Off-Page SEO Tactics.

 Off-page SEO is often the most challenging part of achieving great online visibility – for technicians, marketers, and business owners alike.
 There are many factors where you have only limited, indirect control, so it can be harder to move the needle on off-page SEO.

 In the past, it was tougher to integrate off-page SEO into your website audit than it is today.
-Over time, Google has grudgingly provided resources for this, and SEO experts have developed insights that take away some of the mystery ... if you do things in the right order.
+Over time, Google has grudgingly provided resources for this, and SEO experts have developed insights that take away some of the mystery... if you do things in the right order.

 Luckily, there are tools that can be effective, such as:

-- Google Webmaster Tools – for the “official” option;
+- Google Webmaster Tools – for the “official” option

-- Majestic SEO – a high-quality tool that banks on a huge link index database;
+- Majestic SEO – a high-quality tool that banks on a huge link index database

-- Ahrefs – A versatile suite that works well for monitoring multiple websites.
+- Ahrefs – A versatile suite that works well for monitoring multiple websites

-Off-Page SEO Audit Steps
+Off-Page SEO Audit Checklist

 - Are you monitoring the growth of your entire link portfolio weekly?